chanzer0/subreddit-monitor-template/README.md

 # Subreddit Monitor

-A terminal-based python script that allows you to monitor a subreddit for new posts containing specific keywords.
+A terminal-based python script that allows you to monitor a subreddit (or multiple subreddits) for new posts containing specific keywords.
 Runs off of your own Reddit account and reddit-hosted developer application (see setup instructions below for more information).

 ![Example usage image](example_usage.png)